 For bulky yarn, the J/6.0 mm and K/6.5 mm hooks were fairly equal.
 The bigger yarns typically need a large hook to accommodate for the increased diameter of the yarn.
-Sometimes smaller hooks are called for if that patterns is going for a tighter stitch pattern.
+Sometimes smaller hooks are called for if that pattern is going for a tighter stitch pattern.

 So Which Crochet Hook Should You Purchase?

-Clearly size H/5.0 mm is the most common.
+Clearly, size H/5.0 mm is the most common.
 But is that the one you should start with?
 The main question you would want to answer if you are going to try to specialize in any type of crochet.

 Are you going to want to do stuffed animals mostly?
 If so, you would want to go with a smaller hook.
 I would recommend a G/4.25 mm in this case as a beginner.
-The smaller the hook you use the harder it will be to see your stitches and where to put your hook.
-So even though the size E/3.5 mm hook is also super common for amigurumi, I would stick with the larger on to start off.
+The smaller the hook you use, the harder it will be to see your stitches and where to put your hook.
+So even though the size E/3.5 mm hook is also super common for amigurumi, I would stick with the larger one to start off.